Saturated de Rham-Witt complexes with unit-root coefficients: Construction from a lift with Frobenius

 \end{enumerate} A morphism of de Rham--Witt lift modules over $(A, \mathcal E)$ is a morphism $f \colon M^* \to N^*$ of strict $\W\Omega^*_R$-modules such that $\lambda_{r, N} = \W_r(f^0) \circ \lambda_{r, M}$ for each $r$.
 We call the resulting category $\dRWLM_{A, \mathcal E}$. \end{mydef}

 \begin{remark} As in Remark \ref{rmk:redefine_dRWM}, we could equivalently demand the data of the extension $\lambda^*_r$, rather than only $\lambda_r = \lambda^0_r$.
 The translation works exactly as before (with the result stated as Alternative Definition \ref{def:dRWL_module_again} below), except for the following.
-Recall that in Definition \ref{def:dRW_module}, it was not possible to demand that the $\iota^*_r$ be compatible with Frobenius in all degrees, as their source $\dR(\mathcal E(W_r(R), \gamma))$ carries a divided Frobenius operator only in degree $0$ (i.e. the Frobenius map $\mathcal E(W_r(R)) \to \mathcal E(W_{r-1}(R))$ of Example \ref{ex:Frobenius_on_sections} divided by $p^0 = 1$).
-Here, the source of $\lambda^*_r$ carries divided Frobenius endomorphisms in all degrees (Construction \ref{con:divided_Frobenius_on_PD_dR_E}), so we could demand that $\lambda^*_r$ be compatible with them in all degrees.
+Recall that in Definition \ref{def:dRW_module}, it was not possible to demand that the $\iota^*_r$ be compatible with Frobenius in all degrees, as their source $\dR(\mathcal E(W_r(R), \gamma))$ does not carry a divided Frobenius operator.
+Here, the source of $\lambda^*_r$ does have a divided Frobenius (Example \ref{ex:PD_dR_DC_mod}), so we could demand that $\lambda^*_r$ be compatible with it in all degrees.
 But in fact this comes for free, as the following lemma shows. \end{remark}

 \begin{lemma} Let $(M^*, (\lambda_r)_r)$ be a de Rham--Witt lift module over $(A, \mathcal E)$.
 Then for each $r$, the diagram

 commutes, where the left vertical map is the divided Frobenius composed with the quotient map $\dR(\mathcal E(A_r)) \to \dR(\mathcal E(A_{r-1}))$. \end{lemma} \begin{proof} Consider a simple tensor $e \otimes \omega \in \mathcal E(A_r) \otimes_{A_r} \Omega^i_{A_r} = \dR(\mathcal E(A_r))$.
 We calculate: